rogerpadilla/prouter/README.md

     // and pass control to the next handler next();
   })
+  .use('/login', () => {
+    openLoginModal();
+    // as this route opens a modal, we would want to prevent navigation in this handler,
+    // so end the request-response cycle, avoid executing next handlers
+    // and prevent changing the path in the URL. resp.end({ preventNavigation: true });
+  })
   .use('/admin', (req, resp, next) => {
     // do some stuff...
     // and pass control to the next handler